brianzelip/modern-web-workshop/docs/back4.md

 Let's start serving up real data!

 1. Edit controllers.js
-2. Test the API endpoint using different resource parameters
+2. Test the API endpoint in the browser using different resource parameters